necyberteam/qa-bot/publishing.md

 # IMPORTANT: Choose a NEW version that doesn't have an existing git tag
 # This is necessary for our CDN links to work correctly

+# Build the library and app for both npm and CDN delivery
+npm run build:lib
+npm run build

-# Commit the version change
+# Commit the version change and builds
+git add .
 git commit -am "Bump version to X.Y.Z-rc.1"
 ```